influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 Restart routing read and write requests to the data node server (port 8086) through your load balancer.

 > **Note:** Allow the hinted handoff queue (HHQ) to write all missed data to the updated node before upgrading the next data node.
-To review in-progress operations in the hinted handoff queue, run [`copy-shard-status`](/enterprise_influxdb/v1.7/administration/cluster-commands/#copy-shard-status).
+Once all data has been written, the disk space used in the hinted handoff queue should be 0.
+Check the disk space on your hh directory by running the [`du`] command, for example, `du /var/lib/influxdb/hh`.

 ### Confirm the data nodes upgrade